 The four pillars of Catholic Faith, Community and Culture, Literacy, Numeracy and Pathways form the foundation of the BIPSAW, focusing on outcomes.

 The 2017-2018 BIPSAW is available in the Focus on Niagara Catholic section of the Board website.

 Capital Projects Update

-Meanwhile, the tender for the $4.5-million, nine-room addition to Our Lady of Fatima Catholic Elementary School in Grimsby has been awarded to Brouwer Construction (1981) Ltd. of St. Catharines.
+Construction of the addition to Our Lady of Fatima Catholic Elementary School in Grimsby is now under way.

 To ensure you stay connected with Niagara Catholic news and events, please be sure to like us on Facebook and follow us on Twitter and Instagram, and check our website often for updates and breaking news.
 It’s the best way to stay in the know.

 The Niagara Catholic District School Board, through the charisms of faith, social justice, support and leadership, nurtures an enriching Catholic learning community for all to reach their full potential and become living witnesses of Christ.